Norditech-AB/STELLA/_sources/Getting_Started.rst.txt

     stella configure.py

+You need an api key from OpenAI to use the agent.
+Read more about how to get one `here <https://help.openai.com/en/articles/4936850-where-do-i-find-my-api-key>`_ and paste it into the prompt.

 Step 4: Start the Server
 -------------------------

-With the environment configured, start the server by running `stella serve` script from the root folder:
+With the environment configured, start the server by running `stella serve`:

 .. code-block:: bash